stake-house/eth-wizard/README.md

 ## How to use

-This procedure is going to evolve over time (it's going to get much easier to launch), but you can use something like this to test and start the wizard:
+This procedure is going to evolve over time (it's going to get much easier to launch), but you can use something like this in a terminal to test and start the wizard:

 ```
 sudo apt update